AlexGCbn/CI_PP3_TRXTREME/README.md

 ### As a recurring workouts user, I want to:
 7. Have easy sign in option.
+8. Be able to sign in for the workout I want.
-8. See how many workouts I have left.
+9. See how many workouts I have left.
-9. Not be able to register for the same workout twice.
+10. Not be able to register for the same workout twice.

 ### As the administrator, I want to:
-10. Be able to see registered users for specific classes.
+11. Be able to see registered users for specific classes.
-11. Have the option to view user data.
+12. Have the option to view user data.
-12. Have the option to edit user data.
+13. Have the option to edit user data.

 ## Goals: